cheungis/cheungis/README.md

 ### Hi there 👋

-- 🌱 2x return Amazon intern
-- 🔭 4th year CS at the University of British Columbia
-- 😄 Graduating in May 2022
 - 💻 Incoming Software Engineer at Google
+- 🔭 Bachelor of Science in Computer Science at the University of British Columbia
 - 👯 Experienced in primarily backend and enterprise level software development
+- 🌱 Ex-Amazon
 - 📫 Reach me on [Linkedin](https://www.linkedin.com/in/cheungis/) or my [Personal Website](https://cheungis.github.io/)